fredliporace/cbers-2-stac/README.md

 ![CI](https://github.com/fredliporace/cbers-2-stac/actions/workflows/ci.yml/badge.svg?branch=dev)

-Create and keep up-to-date a [STAC](https://github.com/radiantearth/stac-spec/tree/v0.7.0) static catalog for [CBERS-4 images on AWS](https://registry.opendata.aws/cbers/) and serve its contents through the STAC API.
+Create and keep up-to-date a [STAC](https://github.com/radiantearth/stac-spec) static catalog for [CBERS-4/4A images on AWS](https://registry.opendata.aws/cbers/).

+*NOTE* The dev branch is under major revamp to support STAC 1.0.0-rc-2.
+This documentation is not updated and should not be used for deployment.

 The mechanism to include new items into the archive as soon as they are ingested is described in [this AWS blog post](https://aws.amazon.com/blogs/publicsector/keeping-a-spatiotemporal-asset-catalog-stac-up-to-date-with-sns-sqs/).

 ## STAC version and extensions

-Supports STAC version 0.7.
+Supports STAC version 1.0.0-rc-2.

 The following extensions/features are available: